lgabs/gpt-resolve/exams/ita_2025/report.md

 The Instituto Tecnológico de Aeronáutica (ITA) entrance exam for 2025 consists of two phases:

 - **Phase 1**:
-  - Written exams covering the subjects listed in the Examination Program found in ANNEX D and available on the ITA Vestibular website.
   - The exam includes 48 multiple-choice questions, divided into:
     - 12 questions in Mathematics
     - 12 questions in Physics